TheVisualHub/MembraneFoundry/LipidForge/README.md

 ## ⏳ Status.
   ✨ Currently under active development
-  📚 Betta release, tutorials coming soon!
+  📚 Betta releases, tutorials coming soon!

 ## 🧬 Install AmberTools with Conda
-  📦 The Packmol-Memgen utility, used for creation of biomembranes, is a part of [AmberTools](https://ambermd.org/AmberTools.php)
+  The Packmol-Memgen, used for creation of biomembranes, is a part of [AmberTools](https://ambermd.org/AmberTools.php)
   Below is a simple installation method for Linux or macOS using conda:

 ```bash